 This method sends information to the external provider, such as registration data.

 This method resets the server's registration with the remote provider.

-This method indicates whether the PEM-encoded certificate that you send to it comes from a valid AutoSSL provider rather than a valid non-AutoSSL provider.
-This method will vary depending on the Certificate Authority and the type of certificate that they issue.
+This method indicates whether the PEM-encoded certificate that you send to it comes from a valid AutoSSL provider and not a valid, non-AutoSSL provider.
+This method varies depending on the CA and the type of certificate that they issue.

 If you do not define this method, the system assumes that nothing comes from this module.

-This method defines the provider's name that the interface will display.
+This method defines the provider's name that the interface displays.

 return 'Bogus SSL Provider for Testing Purposes';

 This method declares what to run when an administrator renames the account.